DEPRESSION AS A DISEASE OF MODERN-DAY LIVING

 In men, digital social activity appears to promote more anxiety related to social isolation instead of providing relief.
 This suggests that digital social interactions are not equivalent to physical social interactions and that physical contact is important for avoiding depressive symptoms induced by social isolation.

 The fraction of those that experienced symptom relief highlights how perception plays a large role in moderating the negative effects of social isolation.
-Perceived social connectedness and connection are invaluable for well-being, and should still be emphasized under stringent lockdown conditions[19].
+Perceived social connectedness and connection are invaluable for well-being.[20].

 The Benefits of Socializing May Be Quality and Dose-Dependent